 When all the documents are in final form and any queries raised have been dealt with to the GFSC’s satisfaction, the application for final consent is made, together with certified / final copies of all material documents.

 Once the GFSC has received these documents to its satisfaction, a ‘final authorisation’ is issued.
 The GFSC aims to issue this within 7 business days of receipt.

 Qualifying Investor Funds

 A three-day approval process is available for authorised funds established as a QIF.
-QIFs are only available for subscription by “Qualified Investors” A “Qualified Investor” is defined in the GFSC’s guidance note on Qualifying Investor Funds dated May 2007.
+QIFs are only available for subscription by “Qualified Investors”.
+A “Qualified Investor” is defined in the GFSC’s guidance note on Qualifying Investor Funds dated November 2021.

-This fast track approval process is available to all authorised funds, whether open or closed-ended, other than Class A Schemes (which target retail investors).
+This fast track approval process is available to all authorised funds, whether open or closed-ended.

 Class B Funds are usually, but not necessarily, marketed on a restricted basis to institutional or professional investors.
 The Class B Rules lay down requirements as to the information which must be contained in the principal documents but do not impose specific restrictions on investment and borrowing powers and are generally designed to be flexible whilst at the same time reflecting best practice.
 The overriding requirement is that the assets of a Class B Fund must be invested with the aim of spreading risk.

 Class Q funds

 Class Q Funds may only be marketed to “qualifying professional investors” and consequently are subject to a relatively short set of rules.
 The Class Q Rules prescribe much simpler requirements than the Class B Rules as to the information which must be made available to prospective investors in a scheme’s principal documents.
 As with Class B Funds, the property of a Class Q Fund must be invested to provide a spread of risk and in accordance with the limits or restrictions disclosed in the information particulars.